agateau/blog/projects/pixelwheels/goodies/index.md

 ## Game tile

-Here is a game tile by Isaac Edgington to use in [Lutris][] or other game libraries.
+Here is a Pixel Wheels cover tile made by Isaac E to be used in game management apps such as [Lutris][].

 [Lutris]: https://lutris.net/